 What's new

-Houses service charge: The charge was again held at £60 a house for 2023, with an increase to £70 in 2024 approved at the AGM.
-Please pay promptly when you receive the invoice, preferably online, and provide an email address if you would prefer to be contacted by email in future.
+Houses service charge: The Houses Management Board AGM approved an unchanged rate of £70 a house for 2025 and 2026.
+Please pay promptly, preferably online, and provide an email address if you would prefer to be contacted by email in future.
 You can email invoices@hhgera.com if you have any questions about the service charge and/or don't know how to pay.

 Rubbish, recycling and litter: Please be considerate to your neighbours by NEVER parking on service roads, as this blocks the recycling lorries; ONLY putting rubbish into the appropriate bin; picking up any litter you see, and reporting missed collections via the Ealing Council website.
+Or join our neighbourhood WhatsApp group, which includes a litter pickers' group, by using the QR code in our latest newsletter.

 Skip permits: You need a permit to put a skip on any of the service roads that belong to the houses part of the Estate - click here to download the form.